Online Hormone Replacement Therapy (HRT) Treatment

 Synthetic vs Bioidentical Hormones

-Until recently, synthetic HRT was the mainstream treatment offered to women experiencing symptoms of menopause.
-This form of HRT is still prescribed, and it works well for some women.
 However, more commonly now, menopause specialists are opting for bioidentical hormones, hormones with the same molecular structure to those produced by our body.
 The reason for this is based on research which has shown fewer side effects and risks.

-Regulated (rBHRT) vs Compounded Bioidentical Hormones (cBHRT)
+Standard (rBHRT) vs Compounded Bioidentical Hormones (cBHRT)

 The 2 types of bioidentical hormones:

-Regulated bioidentical hormones (Body identical hormones – rBHRT).
 These hormones are manufactured using generic or pre-determined dosages and are available from most pharmacies in the country.
 They are the preferred choice of HRT by most menopause clinics.

-Compounded bioidentical hormones (cBHRT).
-These are prepared based on individual’s blood levels and symptoms.
+These are prepared based on individual’s blood levels and symptoms and prescribed by experts in select private clinics.
 They are dispensed only by compounding pharmacies and the dose can be adjusted.
 This form of HRT is unlicensed.

 Benefits of Hormone Replacement Therapy